 White potatoes are one of those items that can cause debate between Paleoistas-some of us eat them, some of us don’t.
 A scoop of mashed potatoes isn’t going to send you to Paleo Prison, so if you feel so compelled, go ahead and enjoy a bite.
 If you’re preparing the meal, see if you can find some purple potatoes to boil and mash to serve on your Thanksgiving plate.
 Purple potatoes have more nutrition in them than their white counterparts, and they are so pretty on the plate!
 If you want to avoid spuds altogether, whip up some faux-tay-toes by steaming cauliflower and whipping with butter, heavy cream, and seasonings.

 Sweet potato casserole.

-	Many gravies involve cornstarch or white flour-neither of those items are

-	Paleo-friendly.
-Sometimes I like making a simple au jus out of pan

-	drippings, butter and a bit of chicken broth.
-But you can find dozens of

-	Paleo gravy recipes online.
-You may was to start experimenting with recipes

-	now, so you’ll have just the right one down pat for your Thanksgiving
+Many gravies involve cornstarch or white flour-neither of those items are Paleo-friendly.
+Sometimes I like making a simple au jus out of pan drippings, butter, and a bit of chicken broth.
+But you can find dozens of Paleo gravy recipes online.
+You may want to start experimenting with recipes now, so you’ll have just the right one down pat for your Thanksgiving dinner.

-	dinner.